It’s hard not to live in your weighted blanket around the house. Wherever you go, your blanket follows.

 You may be tempted to iron out the wrinkles in your blanket after a wash, but we recommend never to do that as you risk damaging the filler materials by ironing it.

-Best thing you can do is to leave it to air dry in the sun and the wrinkles will work itself out soon enough.
+The best thing you can do is to leave it to air dry in the sun and the wrinkles will work itself out soon enough.

 Will a weighted blanket break my washer?